MuhiimAli/curiosity-model-MuhiimAli-PaulineNguyen/README.md

 ## Part 1: Project Objective
-The game we chose to  modele is Mancala, a two-player board game.
+The game we chose to  model is Mancala, a two-player board game.

 ### Setup
 - The Mancala board consists of two rows, each with six holes.